Orbital-Web/Raphael/README.md

 - [C++ chess library](https://github.com/Disservin/chess-library) for movegen up until v2.3, and a strong source of inspiration for the custom movegen logic from v3.0 onwards
 - [GediminasMasaitis's Texel Tuner](https://github.com/GediminasMasaitis/texel-tuner) for tuning the HCE parameters for v1.8
 - [OpenBench](https://github.com/AndyGrant/OpenBench) for data generations and distributed SPRTs from v3.1 onwards
-- [Bullet](https://github.com/jw1912/bullet) for NNUE training from v3.1 onwards
+- [bullet](https://github.com/jw1912/bullet) for NNUE training from v3.1 onwards
 - [Pawnocchio](https://github.com/JonathanHallstrom/pawnocchio) for data processing and relabeling from v3.1 onwards
+- [incbin](https://github.com/graphitemaster/incbin) for embedding network files from v3.1 onwards

 ## Special Thanks To